Class Description | Monday Night Improvisation, 8 March 2021 | ONLINE

 "Where does imagery and imagination arise from?
 Can we delve into poetic imagery and simultaneously stay awake and present?
 We will use our senses as a tool to navigate, finding new dimensions and pressures of space and time.

-Drawing from my own practice of improvisation, somatics and aikido we will journey through explorations, working on our own, with a partner and as part of a group.
-Through moving, listening and speaking we will practice our immediate experience of imagery, imagination, awakeness and presence.
+Drawing from my own practice of improvisation, somatics and Aikido we will journey through explorations, working on our own, with a partner and as part of a group.
+Through moving, listening and speaking we will practice our immediate experience of imagery, imagination, awakeness and presence."
+Rosalie Wahlfrid

 Rosalie Wahlfrid is a Swedish dance artist based in London.
-In 2016 she completed an MA (Dist.) in creative Practice from Trinity Laban, I.D. and Siobhan Davies Dance, where she was awarded The Gill Clark bursary by the Leverhulme Trust.
-Rosalie’s research is practice based and explores philosophical questions about touching on and giving form to invisibilities.
-She works closely with visual artist Pablo Bronstein as an assistant choreographer and performer.
-Rosalie is an associate lecturer in dance at Coventry, Surrey and Chichester University.
-She has worked in the UK and internationally with artists such as Rosemary Butcher, Yvonne Rainer, Pablo Bronstein, Joe Moran, Matthias Sperling, Cally Spooner and Florence Peake.
-Her work and dancing is influenced by artists such as Rosalind Crisp, Meg Stuart, Kirstie Simson and Gill Clarke.
+In 2016 she completed an MA Creative Practice (Trinity Laban, Independent Dance, SDD) and received a Gill Clarke bursary supported by The Leverhulme Trust.
+Rosalie’s research is practice- based and explores philosophical questions about touching on and giving form to invisibilities.
+She works closely with visual artist Pablo Bronstein as an assistant choreographer and performer and is a former associate lecturer in dance at Coventry, Surrey and Chichester Universities.
+She has worked in the UK and internationally with artists including Rosemary Butcher, Yvonne Rainer, Joe Moran, Matthias Sperling, Cally Spooner and Florence Peake.
+Her work and dancing is particularly influenced by dance artists Rosalind Crisp, Meg Stuart, Kirstie Simson and Gill Clarke.